Randl/GambitFruit/README.md

 * Elephantiasis effect as suggested by Harm Geert Muller (meaning that stronger pieces lose part of their value in presence of weaker pieces);
 * Syzygy support

 Thanks for everyone contributed to Gambit Fruit, Fruit 2.1, Toga, and to those who gave me ideas.

+#Building
+Gambit Fruit and all the utilities are built with cmake.